ish-xyz/jenkins-aws-platform/README.md

 ### Requirements:

 * Docker >= 20.10.0
-* AWS CLI Installed and configured
+* AWS CLI Installed and configured (Tested with aws-cli/2.1.13)

 - Create AWS keys with admin access & clone this repo: